-University economic impact models generally measure the impact of some change to an industry's output for the defined region.
-For example, an impact model that contained the total direct spending attributable to Western Washington University would calculate the effect on Whatcom County and Washington State as if another Western was "dropped" into the economy.
+University economic activity models generally measure the impact of some change to an industry's output for the defined region.
+For example, an impact model that contained the total direct spending attributable to Western Washington University would calculate the effect on the Bellingham MSA and Washington State as if another Western was "dropped" into the economy.
 This is generally an inaccurate way to measure the impact that a University has on the surrounding economy, for several reasons.